xvitaly/wloc/README.md

 # Wi-Fi geolocation tool
-Locate user coords by using global Wi-Fi database from Yandex or Google (not implemented yet).
+Locate user by using global Wi-Fi database from Yandex or Google (not implemented yet).

 # License
 GNU General Public License version 3.
 You can find it here: https://www.gnu.org/licenses/gpl.html.
 External libraries can use another licenses, compatible with GNU GPLv3.